We’re doing shots! Vaccinated or not, America wants to party again.

 After what has essentially been a year of winter — of hunkering down while grieving who and what we’ve lost — the vaccinated few are venturing out into the world as spring begins to blossom.
 They’re dining indoors, hopping on planes, planning exclusive gatherings and flaunting their antibody status on dating apps.

 Vaccinated or not, the urge to bust out of hibernation is ubiquitous: Spring breakers are flooding Miami Beach.
 Tinder is giving out 1,000 free coronavirus tests to encourage daters to meet in person.
-Clothing brands are hawking suits with ads depicting models not just making out but also licking one another’s faces.
+Clothing brands are hawking suits with ads depicting models not just making out but licking one another’s faces.
 President Biden is predicting the Fourth of July could approach “normal,” backyard barbecues and all.
 Is life really about to get … fun again?

 After hard times, history shows, we like to let loose.
 The 1918 flu pandemic and World War I were followed by the Roaring Twenties, a highflying time of economic growth, expanded rights for women and sexual freedom.
 But it wasn’t all a big party: Booze was banned; organized crime flourished; anti-immigrant sentiment and racism were rampant.
 Our boom probably will be even more measured, John M. Barry, author of “The Great Influenza,” told Politico magazine recently, in part because we’re not experiencing the simultaneous relief of a war ending and an illness subsiding.
 Plus, the risk of catching covid-19 will linger for years.
 This century’s Roaring Twenties might be more like a light purr.